rust-lang/rfcs/text/3668-async-closure.md

 #### Specifics about the `AsyncFnOnce` implementation, interaction with `move`

 If the closure is inferred to be `async Fn` or `async FnMut`, then the compiler will synthesize an `async FnOnce` implementation for the closure which returns a future that doesn't borrow any captured values from the closure, but instead *moves* the captured values into the future.
+Synthesizing a distinct future that is returned by `async FnOnce` is necessary because the trait *consumes* the closure when it is called (evident from the `self` receiver type in the method signature), meaning that a self-borrowing future would have references to dropped data.
+This is an interesting problem described in more detail in [compiler-errors' blog post written on async closures][blog post].

+This is reflected in the fact that `AsyncFnOnce::CallOnceFuture` is a distinct type from `AsyncFnMut::CallRefFuture`.
+While the latter is a generic-associated-type (GAT) due to supporting self-borrows of the called async closure, the former is not, since it must own all of the captures mentioned in the async closures' body.

 For example: